 Caroline studied theatre, singing and musicology at the Stellenbosch Conservatoire.

 She delights in bringing her love of the arts to young people and new audiences.

 Alastair gained his first opera conducting experience as a student with CYO when he conducted The Magic Flute in 2013.
 As Musical Director he works closely with Caroline on the development of CYO, as well as having responsibility for the musical direction, conceptualisation and delivery of all productions.

-In addition to his work with CYO, he tutors at Saffron Centre for Young Musicians and works for Jubilee Opera and W11 Youth Opera.
+In addition to his work with CYO, Alastair is Musical Director for W11 Opera.
+He tutors at Saffron Centre for Young Musicians while teaching piano for a number of schools.

 Julia Caddick, Vocal Coach